-Law firm branding is essential for developing name recognition and building trust with current and prospective clients.
+Establishing an online brand is essential for developing name recognition and building trust with current and prospective clients.
 In today’s digital landscape, brand identity is strongly linked to social media presence.
-By building their own personal brands and establishing a social media following, individual attorneys can enhance their own reputations and facilitate greater reach for their firms.
-This is unfortunately not always an easy task – the social media landscape as a lawyer is competitive, but there are several strategies you can employ to make your name stand out.
+By building their own personal brands and establishing a social media following, individual lawyers can enhance their reputations and facilitate greater reach for their firms.
+This is unfortunately not always an easy task – social media for attorneys can be competitive, but there are several strategies you can employ to make your name stand out.

-You first need to make sure that your social profiles are refined and ready to be viewed.
-Create professional pages separate from personal accounts and delete any extra accounts that may make it hard for users to find you.
+You first need to make sure that your personal social media profiles are refined and ready to be viewed.
 Choose a professional, high-quality headshot for your profile photo and consider using it for all accounts – maintaining a consistent image will facilitate a consistent brand.
 Finally, when writing social media bios, think carefully about how you want to introduce yourself to the world.
-It’s important to include relevant keywords when describing your skills and services, but put time and effort into making your bio as original as possible.
+It’s important to include relevant keywords when describing your skills and services but put time and effort into making your bio as original as possible.

 Know Your Audience

-Your target audience will first dictate what platforms you should use to promote your brand.
+Your target audience will first dictate what platforms you should focus your energy on.
 Remember that LinkedIn and Twitter tend to be used more by professionals, Facebook by older generations, and Instagram by millennials.
-So, if you are an elder law attorney, it is probably not necessary to try to grow your brand on Instagram.
+So, if you are an elder law attorney, it is probably not necessary to try to grow your personal brand on Instagram.

 Create Relevant Content

 It’s essential that your social presence is not just one-sided in order to have success with social media for attorneys.
 To help gain followers and actually build connections, make sure you are liking and responding to comments, retweeting, and following others.
 Additionally, joining groups on Facebook and LinkedIn will allow you to further interact with both personal and professional communities.
 Use the search bar on each network to find groups that are linked to your specific area of expertise, then you’ll be able to share your insights and build authority around your personal brand.

 Don’t Overpost or Overpromote